 Taking Antihistamines For Eczema Symptoms

 Antihistamines have become a popular eczema treatment, as they tackle allergy symptoms as well as eczema, which affects many sufferers.
 Antihistamines can help alleviate symptoms such as itching and inflammation.
-In this article, we'll explore the benefits of antihistamines for eczema and how to use them effectively.
+This article will explore the benefits of antihistamines for eczema and how to use them effectively.

 What is Histamine and How Does it Relate to Eczema?

-Histamine is a type of chemical messenger, produced in the gut and immune cells.
+Histamine is a chemical messenger, produced in the gut and immune cells.
 Histamine plays an important role in our health, primarily in the functions of our immune system.
-Histamine raises an alarm if our body is injured or invaded by pathogens.
+Histamine raises the alarm if our body is injured or invaded by pathogens.
 This triggers an inflammatory response, which tackles toxins and promotes healing.
 As we know, inflammation levels are key when faced with eczema.

 When our system identifies a substance as an allergen, it then begins defending against it, in a bid to rid the body of these perceived toxins.
 This is what an allergic reaction is.
 The itching, runny nose, sneezing, etc. is your body trying to lower levels of allergens.
 These are likely harmless (pollen, dust, pet hair, etc.) but our body misinterprets them as a threat and tries to protect itself.
 An allergic reaction is an overreaction to this threat.